rosell-dk/js-expression/README.md

 # js-expression

-This library allows you to tokenize, parse and evaluate javascript expressions.
-No more, no less.
+Evaluate javascript expressions.
 No eval.
 No dependencies.
 Only 6kb.

+Includes a tokenizer, a parser and an evaluator.

 ## Usage: